cryptoscan-pro/solana-send-transaction/README.md

 # @cryptoscan/solana-send-transaction

-The fastest way to send transaction in solana.
+The fastest way to send transaction in solana

 To install package: